 Going from a descriptive hypothesis to a predictive theory of quantum dynamics requires calculating the various energy-dependent form factors in the ETH ansatz---$A(E)$ and $f_A(E, \omega)$ in Eq.~\eqref{Eq:ETHOffDiag}.
 This article takes the first steps in this direction.
 We assume the ETH in the eigenbasis of a given Hamiltonian $H_0$ and a statistical description of the Jacobi algorithm~\cite{Jacobi1846,Golub2000} to derive the ETH ansatz with respect to a target Hamiltonian $H$.
 Various response functions generated by the Hamiltonian $H$ then follow from the derived ansatz.

-The Jacobi algorithm rotates the eigenbasis of $H_0$ into the eigenbasis of $H$ through a series of two-level unitary rotations [Fig.~\ref{fig:sketchJacobi0}].
+The Jacobi algorithm is a numerical algorithm to diagonalize a matrix using a series of two-level unitary rotations.
+When applied to the matrix $H_{i_0j_0}$, it produces a series of two-level rotations that rotate the eigenbasis of $H_0$ into the eigenbasis of $H$~[Fig.~\ref{fig:sketchJacobi0}].
 The pseudo-randomness of the matrix $A$ in the eigenbasis of $H_0$ [Eq.~\eqref{Eq:ETHOffDiag}] suggests that these rotations can be performed statistically and independently, at least until a typical row/column of the starting matrix has been significantly updated by the algorithm.
 Let the number of these iterations be $n$.
 We posit the ETH after $n$ iterations; i.e., the matrix elements of \(A\) in the rotated basis read,

 The form factors $A^{(n)}(E)$ and \(f_A^{(n)}(E,\omega)\) are linearly related to the given form factors in Eq.~\eqref{Eq:ETHOffDiag}.
 We keep going, performing another $n$ iterations, and positing the ETH again.
 This entire procedure, called the \emph{statistical Jacobi approximation}~(SJA)~\cite{Long2022phenomenology,Long2023Beyond}, produces an integrodifferential flow equation for the form factors [Eq.~\eqref{Eq:resultshort}] \emph{in the thermodynamic limit}.
 The post-quench dynamics can then be predicted from the statistical distribution of Jacobi rotations and the form factors at $n=0$~[Fig.~\ref{fig:sketchProcedure}].